mach0/dangerdeep/dangerdeep/modernize-readme.txt

 - rework event class as std::variant
 - remove macros
 - remove game::job
-- use own key enum class instead of SDL (keys.cpp and .h)
 - mymain transition list to vector
 - break inheritance, torpodo is NO ship, maybe we don't need inheritance at all
 - if we could make use of system interface etc. we could at least convert the standalone apps.
 However the name collision of